 How to Install a Thin Brick Interior Wall

 Looking to create a brick wall inside the interior of your home?
-Thin brick flats can be used to create a variety of looks, such as a country style, rustic vibe, or classic décor.
+Thin brick flats can be used to create a variety of looks, such as a country-style, rustic vibe, or classic décor.
 These very thin slices of brick can be used to line a wall of the interior of your home to create a faux brick wall on the interior only.
-There's no replacing walls, tearing out plaster, or the like—instead simply install thin brick flats on top of the already existing wall.
+There are no replacing walls, tearing out plaster, or the like—instead simply install thin brick flats on top of the already existing wall.

 Step 1 - Choose Your Materials